What is Truth?

 Lev 22:31 Therefore shall you keep my commandments, and do them: I am the LORD.

-Have you been taught that scriptures like these from the Old Testament have been nailed to the cross with Jesus?
-Then what about these scriptures:
+If you been taught that Scriptures like these from the Old Testament have been nailed to the cross with Jesus, then you may want to hear from the Christ Himself:

 Joh 14:15 If you love me, keep my commandments.